The Center for Arts in Natick

 The Center for Arts in Natick, also known as TCAN (pronounced tee-can) in Natick, Massachusetts, is a regional community arts organization serving the cities and towns of MetroWest Boston.
 It has been in existence in various locations since 1997.
-The organization presents more than 300 events, classes and performances each year attended by over 28,000 patrons annually.
+The organization presents more than 300 events, classes and performances annually attended by over 28,000 patrons.
 TCAN was established as a 501(c)(3) nonprofit organization in 1997.

 History

 In 1997, founding director Michael Moran envisioned a coffeehouse venue in Natick Center, serving as a center of cultural and social interaction and an informal club for artists and regular members.
 Leasing a small storefront at 31 Main Street in Natick Center with a seating capacity of 60 patrons, TCAN hosted frequent open mic programs for local songwriters, a weekly jazz jam, small community theatre productions and visual art exhibits by local artists.
 In time more programs were added including a regular all-ages rock concert featuring teen bands, a classical music series and family performances for young children.
 The organization relied extensively on volunteers to provide staffing for events and drive marketing/fundraising activities.